 The scar on Anna's forehead is at times quite smooth and clean, such as when she is lying on the gurney.
 But when Deacon has her looking in the mirror, and the camera goes back and forth, it appears as a very rough, uneven cut, even with the stitches.
 Then once again it becomes smooth and clean.
 Apparently these were from different takes and resulted from different makeup staff.

-When Deacon comes into the morgue the very first time, the door opens to the inside.
+When Deacon comes into the morgue the very first time, and when Anna's mother goes into the room in her wheelchair, the door opens to the inside.
 When he leaves after a while, the door opens to the outside.
 During the rest of the movie the door opens to the inside.